hetmanskyi-cloud/AWS/terraform/modules/elasticache/README.md

   - Configurable port (default: 6379).

 - **Parameter Group Management**:
-  - Redis parameter group automatically selected based on Redis version.
+  - Correctly determines the parameter group `family` based on the Redis version (e.g., `redis6.x` for version 6.2, `redis7` for version 7.1).
   - Creates a parameter group for compatibility with AWS requirements.
 No custom parameters are defined — default AWS settings are used.

 - **Backup Configuration**: